PLASTIC PERSPECTIVES

 Kajsa Willner, designer

-The works are inspired by the research programme STEPS (Sustainable Plastics and Transition Pathways), which is led by Lund University.
-The exhibition is funded by Formas and is a collaboration between researchers, Form/Design Center, Konstfack and Formprocess.
+The works are inspired by the research program STEPS (Sustainable Plastics and Transition Pathways), led by Lund University.
+The exhibition is funded by Formas and is carried out in collaboration with researchers, Form/Design Center, Konstfack and Formprocess.

 Exhibition production: Noomi Egan, Lund University, Julia Hertzman, Formprocess and Anna Gudmundsdottir, Form/Design Center.

-In collaboration with Astrid, Bolon, Polykemi and Toniton
+In cooperation with Astrid, Bolon, Polykemi and Toniton.